freenas/freenas-docs/userguide/tn_initial.rst

    Navigate to BMC LAN Configuration

-When using DCHP to assign the out-of-band management IP address, leave the :guilabel:`Configuration Source` set to :guilabel:`Dynamic` in the screen shown in :numref:`Figure %s <appliance36>`.
+When using DHCP to assign the out-of-band management IP address, leave the :guilabel:`Configuration Source` set to :guilabel:`Dynamic` in the screen shown in :numref:`Figure %s <appliance36>`.